Chattanooga Motorcycle Accident Lawyer

 Crashes Involving Other Motor Vehicles

 While accidents involving only the motorcycle certainly occur, the majority of motorcycle accidents involve another motor vehicle.
-And in a majority of those accidents, the other vehicle impinges on the motorcycle’s right of way and caused the accident in two-thirds of those accidents.
+And in a majority of those accidents, the other vehicle impinges on the motorcycle’s right of way and caused the accident.
+In fact, two-thirds of motorcycle accidents follow that trend.
 The typical motorcycle crash involves another vehicle’s driver not seeing the motorcycle until it was too late to avoid a collision.

 There are many possible causes for that, including: